 Cootham Park is located in a small village called Cootham just west of Storrington.
 Residents who move will enjoy living close to a stream and woodlands, which envelopes the park in a relaxing green space.

 About Cootham Park

-This development is in a rural location which enjoys a strong community that comes with living in a park home.
+This development is in a rural location that enjoys a strong community that comes with living in a park home.
 While West Sussex has plenty to offer visitors in the form of country walks, coastal adventures, and quaint towns and villages, this particular residential community is in the heart of Cootham.
 It is away from all the hustle, bustle and noise that can be experienced in nearby cities and towns.

 This popular park is part of McAlister Estates, a family-run, residential park home business with five award-winning parks located across the Surrey and Sussex area.
 They have been successfully offering park home living lifestyles for over fifty years to retired and golden citizens.

 The location benefits from excellent transport links to and from the park, which includes a bus route with regular on-time buses, which is most helpful for those who do not drive.

 Residents enjoy the privacy that comes with owning a detached property, as well as benefitting from the support of their neighbours if needed.
 Each park home is sold with a perfect plot of green garden space, which allows residents the opportunity to maintain and develop, in keeping with park rules.